camiloahm/DockerTutorial/3-dotnet-service/README.md

 docker build -t mynetcoreapp . docker run -d -p 8181:5000 mynetcoreapp

-Now we can test on http://localhost:8181 or http://<docker-machine-ip>:8181
+Now we can test on http://localhost:8181 or http:// <docker-machine-ip> :8181